 Canine conjunctivitis (or pink eyes) leads to the inflammation of the conjunctiva or mucous membrane of the eye.
 Conjunctivitis can be allergy-related, caused by an irritation, or it can be the result of an viral or bacterial infection.
 The eye appears red, swollen, and usually, it produces discharge.
 Treatment depends on the cause; for example, bacterial cases require antibiotic eye drops or ointments.

 Canines of all breeds and all ages can develop eye diseases.
 Offering your pup fish oil for dogs may help to reduce the risk of these types of issues; however, even if you are offering your pooch fish oil, problems can still arise.
 If it seems like something is wrong with your pet’s eye, schedule an appointment with your vet as soon as possible.
+Your vet may prescribe eye drops or other medication to help alleviate some of these issues.

 While you’re here, be sure to check out our dog product reviews!